Blog

 2.7 Data accuracy and completeness

-3. Remote monitoring in practice:
+3. Remote Monitoring in Practice:

-3.1 m ontitoring in times of increasing digitization
+3.1 Monitoring in times of increasing digitalization

-3.2 Study documentary
+3.2 Study Documentation

-4. Case stricken in monitoring
+4. Pitfalls in monitoring

 This includes, for example, the following points: